nevermined-io/gateway/README.md

 See the [example config.ini file in this repo](config.ini).
 You will see that there are three sections: `[keeper-contracts]`, `[resources]` and `[osmosis]`.

-### The nevermined-contracts and resources Sections
+### The keeper-contracts and resources Sections

-The `[nevermined-contracts]` section is used to setup connection to the blockchain nodes and load nevermined-contracts artifacts.
+The `[keeper-contracts]` section is used to setup connection to the blockchain nodes and load nevermined-contracts artifacts.
 The `[resources]` sections is used to configure Metadata API and Gateway services.

 ### The [osmosis] Section